-The original taskforce was recently re-organized and will focus on how to support the pursuit of the Inspirational Paradigm across our global Jesuit business school network.
+The original taskforce was re-organized in September, 2022 and will focus on how to support the pursuit of the Inspirational Paradigm across our global Jesuit business school network.
 It will also look for opportunities to collaborate with others who share our commitment to a re-examination of business education.

 LINKS OF INTEREST